Trust funds 101: what, why, who, how, types and tax

 Trust Instrument or Trust Deed refers to the document that establishes the trust.
 It is executed by, but may not necessarily be written by the settlor.

-A valid trust deed must demonstrate the intention of the settlor to set up a trust.
+A valid trust deed must demonstrate the intention to set up a trust.
 And in doing so, defines the trust property (assets to be placed in trust), appoints trustees, identifies beneficiaries, and specifies terms that the trustees should follow.

-To be accurate, a trust instrument mustn’t be a document—it can often be created through an individual’s will.
+To be accurate, a trust instrument mustn’t always be a document—it can often be created through an individual’s will, or by law.

 It could also be a spoken declaration, where the settlor establishes an intention verbally.
 However, spoken declarations are not as effective as documents in constituting trusts, as they have a high tendency of causing legal misunderstanding, conflict, and wrangling.